iiasa/message_ix/tutorial/README.rst

 Westeros Electrified
 ====================

-This tutorial demonstrates how to model a very simple energy system, and then uses it to illustrate a range of framework features.
+The *Westeros Electrified* tutorial series demonstrates how to

+- model a very simple energy system,
+- add extra detail / constraints to the energy system, and
+- post-process e.g., visualize the results.

+As the tutorials illustrate a range of framework features, they are not equally challenging.
+When getting started with |MESSAGEix|, beginning with the :tut:`westeros/westeros_baseline.ipynb` gives you the best introduction to the framework, and enables you to go through the other tutorials.
+In this tutorial you will find the recommended order to follow the other tutorials.

+In the following list you will find all *Westeros Electrified* tutorials sorted by their topic.

 #.
 Build the baseline model (:tut:`westeros/westeros_baseline.ipynb`).